Andrew Bailey (politician): 2024 campaign

 In 2024, Bailey campaigned for a full term as Attorney General.
 In the Republican primary election, Bailey faced challenger Will Scharf, a former assistant U.S. attorney and official in Eric Greitens' administration.
 Bailey's campaign was supported by the "Life and Liberty PAC," managed by Steven Tilley, whose biggest donors are Pauline MacMillan Keinath of the Cargill family, and the family and associates of Michael Ketchmark.
 Scharf's campaign was supported by the "Defend Missouri PAC" (which is funded largely by the Judicial Crisis Network and other groups associated with conservative activist Leonard Leo).
 Bailey won the Republican primary, and subsequently the general election, as he defeated Democrat Elad Gross.

 Shortly after winning reelection, it was revealed that Bailey was on President-elect Donald Trump's shortlist of candidates for U.S. Attorney General; however, Trump ultimately chose Pam Bondi for the role.

-Co-Deputy Director of the FBI (2025–present)
+Deputy Director of the FBI (2025–present)

 On August 18, 2025, Attorney General Pam Bondi announced Bailey as Co-Deputy Director of the Federal Bureau of Investigation (FBI).
 Bailey resigned as Missouri Attorney General on September 8, 2025.
-Bailey was sworn in as Co-Deputy Director of the Federal Bureau of Investigation on September 15, 2025, serving along with Dan Bongino.
+Bailey was sworn in as Co-Deputy Director of the Federal Bureau of Investigation on September 15, 2025, serving along with Dan Bongino until the latter's resignation on January 3, 2026, thus making Bailey sole deputy director, until Christopher Raia’s appointment on January 12, in which he resumed status as co-deputy director.